Call for Proposals

 We are no longer accepting proposals.

-This year’s Innovations in Pedagogy Summit encourages you to notice, support, and celebrate the uniquely human sides of your teaching and students’ learning.
 We invite proposals from across UVA as well as from other institutions for two session types: interactive sessions and short presentations.
 Proposals should highlight concrete, equity-oriented innovations for creating learning environments for all students.
-Educational innovation need not be disruptive to make a difference—small, sustained changes matter.
-We invite proposals on examples of humans teaching and learning, large and small, whether a new application of strong fundamentals or a complete departure from tradition.
-We encourage session presenters to model different approaches to teaching.
+Educational innovation need not be disruptive to make a difference—small, sustained changes matter, and we encourage session presenters to model different approaches to teaching.
+This year we especially invite proposals that speak to an instructor’s experience, such as considerations of workload and cultivating positive, sustainable relationships with students and colleagues.

 You might consider the following as you develop your proposal:

-Presenters should consider the ways in which their presentations will address inclusion and accessibility; for example, awareness and acknowledgement of social and historical context, language and design choices that acknowledge (and work to address) power and difference, limiting the amount of text on slides, inclusive color palettes for figures, large text on visuals, and use of live captioning where possible (a feature in both PowerPoint and Google Slides).
+Presenters should consider the ways in which their presentations will address inclusion and accessibility; for example, awareness and acknowledgement of social and historical context, language and design choices that acknowledge (and work to address) power and difference, limiting the amount of text on slides, inclusive color palettes for figures, large text on visuals, and alt text in digital resources.
 You will be asked for a general description of your inclusive approaches in your proposal submission, and reviewers will provide additional suggestions as warranted.

 Interactive Sessions